edwinekyang/srpms/docs/Deployment.md

 # Deploy - Development

+**Please make sure you are under the project directory when using following commands**

 ```bash
 # Start, use -d if you want to run in background
 docker-compose -f docker-compose.dev.yml up